 Often, the companies that integrate telematics into policy features are also some of the best for college grads.
 By using a small device inside your vehicle that tracks your driving habits, your safe behavior on the road could equate to big savings.
 Since car insurance discounts can sometimes be hard to come by for young drivers, partnering with a company that offers a telematics option is a great way to go.

 Since you’re already thinking about auto insurance, it might be an ideal time to consider your other insurance needs and see if you can find an insurance provider that offers bundling discounts.
 College students often live with roommates to save money, and we’d bet that you’re likely not moving out the day that you finish school.
-Consider your renters insurance needs and see if you’re eligible for extra savings.
+Consider your bundling auto and renters insurance needs and see if you’re eligible for extra savings.

 Discounts for College Grads